ioccc-src/winner/2024/ferguson1/README.md

 ### Disclaimer
 </div>

-**PUBLIC HEALTH ADVISORY**: as everyone will have noticed I write a lot.
+**PUBLIC HEALTH ADVISORY**: as everyone who already knows me, and as new people will have noticed already: I write a lot.
 So IF you believe that all I have written is circumlocution, and you have circumlocutophobia aka logoblabberophobia (fear of circumlocution - yes those are made up), and you also have hippopotomonstrosesquipedalobibliophobia (fear